jieliu2000/anyi/README.md

 - **Access to Large Language Models**: Allows access to large language models through a uniform interface, using different configurations to access various large models.
 Currently supported large model interfaces include:

   - OpenAI
   - Azure OpenAI
   - Dashscope
   - Ollama
+  - Zhipu AI online service (bigmodel.cn)

 - **Multimodal Model Support**: In addition to supporting regular text-based conversations, Anyi also supports sending images to multimodal large models for processing.
 - **Multiple LLM Clients Support** Supports simultaneous access to multiple large language models from different sources.
 Different large model clients can be distinguished by their client names.
-- **Prompt Generation Based on Go Templates**: Supports generating prompts based on Go language templates.
+- **Prompt Generation Based on Go Templates**: Supports generating prompts based on Go language ([text/template](https://pkg.go.dev/text/template)).
 - **Workflow Support**: Allows chaining multiple conversation tasks into workflows.
 - **Step Validation in Workflows**: Repeats steps whose outputs do not meet expectations until the output is as expected.
 If the number of retries exceeds a predefined limit, an error is returned.
 - **Using Different Large Model Clients in Workflow Steps**: Different workflow steps can use different large model clients.